-Which is the best London airport for me?
+What's the best London airport for me to use?

 Like Gatwick and Stansted, London's fourth airport, at Luton, is nearly 30 miles from the city center.
 Yet despite being the same distance from town, it's the quickest of the three to reach by train (not including the shuttle bus to the terminal).

-East Midlands trains run fast, hourly services from London St Pancras to Luton Airport Parkway, taking just 25 minutes.
-Thameslink runs a more regular service from St Pancras, at intervals of every 15 minutes at peak times, with journey times between 30 and 35 minutes.
+East Midlands trains run fast, hourly services from London St Pancras to Luton Airport Parkway, taking roughly 30 minutes.
+Thameslink runs a more regular service from St Pancras.

 Luton is 30 miles from the city center -- but easy to get to.